A few people have asked me why I quit Facebook, and I thought I’d gather all of my thoughts here in one post.

 Facebook is NOT designed for moderation, and doesn’t allow you to truly customize the experience.
 To get to the post you actually might be interested in, you must scroll through a bunch of other posts, keeping you on the platform longer.
 This way Facebook can gather information about your behavior and use that information to increase their advertising revenue.

 Add up a few of those ten minute sessions that weren’t actually ten minutes over the course of a day and it becomes a pretty significant chunk of time.
 Every evening when I checked my iPhone usage, Facebook was almost always at the top.

 2. Facebook Became a Crutch.

-I found myself reaching for my phone to check Facebook whenever I was bored, or waiting, or taking a quick break from work.
+Another reasons why I quit Facebook is that I found myself reaching for my phone to check Facebook whenever I was bored, or waiting, or taking a quick break from work.

 Instead of taking a moment to rest or to check in with myself or do a mini-mindfulness practice, I felt like a junkie trying to stuff stimulation into my brain.
 It felt productive, somehow, to be keeping up with news in people’s lives, no matter how tangential a person was to my actual day to day life.

 Now I believe in the importance of creating a little space in our mind, a little bit of a pause, to break up the constant mental activity.
 Someone used the analogy of giving your mind a break to setting down a loaded backpack during a hike up a mountain.
 The pause can be enormously refreshing and valuable.